HJandu/python-api-challenge/README.md

 </tr>
  </table>

-As the figures presented, correlation values between latitude (north and south) and percentage of cloudiness which illustrate the weak correlation between city location and cloudiness in that area.
-Linear regression lines and the low r-squared values in both graphs indicate that latitude might not be a significant factor that causes cloudiness.

-**Further Analysis**

-Other meteorological data,for example; temperature, might be considered to have more accurate analysis as an other variable to predict the cloudiness.
+**<ins>Discussion about the linear relationship:<ins/>**

+The above figures show that there is a weak correlation between city location and cloudiness.
+The cloudiness can not be measured or predicted when making connections with the Latitude (location).

 ---
 ### Northern and Southern Hemisphere - Wind Speed (mph) vs. Latitude